Severina (singer): Career

-Beginnings (1982 - 1993)
+1982–1993: Beginnings

 Severina's career was launched in the late 1980s when she began performing in local festivals and competitions.
 In 1982, in Split, at the Dječji prvi pljesak (Children's First Applause) competition, Severina won with the song Moja Milena.
 In 1987, at the Croatian amateur singer competition in Daruvar, Severina won with Josipa Lisac's song O jednoj mladosti ('About one youth').
 One of her first major performances came in 1989, when she was 17 in her hometown of Split.
 In Hotel Marjan, she performed "Tata čuješ li muziku" ("Dad can you hear the music").
 She performed at various festivals, and in 1990 she moved to Zagreb where she won the radio competition "Demo X" at Radio Zagreb, which won her an opportunity to record her first album.
 Severina started playing music professionally in 1990.
 In July 1991, she performed "Vodi me na ples" ("Take me to dance") at Split Festival.
 She released her first self-titled album called "Severina" in 1990.
 After meeting Zrinko Tutić in 1992, Severina recorded her second self-titled album "Severina", released by Croatia Records.
 The album contained songs like "Vodi me na ples" ("Take me to dance") and "Kad si sam" ("When you’re alone"), "Idemo se ljubiti" ("Let's kiss"), which quickly won the hearts of the audience and became hits.
 During the collaboration with Tutić, she also recorded the albums "Dalmatinka", "Trava zelena", "Moja stvar" and "Djevojka sa sela".
 She signed a six-year contract with the production company Tutico and Zrinko Tutić, who introduced her to Croatian singer and songwriter Gibonni.
 At the singer's urging, Zrinko gave Gibonni the chance to record the song "Zlatne godine" (Golden Years), which he had written.
 In addition to the two of them, she also collaborated with Dino Dvornik.